Anyone who suffers from stage fright knows that anxiety is not just something you merely think in your brain…

 Second, the mind-body connection is specific: Every mental state tends to produce a particular physical state and every physical state tends to produce a particular mental state.

-Third, the mind-body connection is automatic: Some responses are so deeply ingrained… whether by predisposition, habit, or conditioning… that they are triggered without our permission or conscious intention.
+Third, the mind-body connection is automatic: Some responses are so deeply ingrained… whether by predisposition, reflex, habit, or conditioning… that they are triggered without our permission or conscious intention.

 Let’s demonstrate the above with a simple and quick experiment: Clench your teeth and clench your fists like you are getting ready to fight.
 What do you notice?

 In my experience, my entire body girds for battle as I lean forward into a confrontational posture.
 All my muscles, not just my hands and jaw, but my face, torso, and legs become activated to defend myself.
 I also notice that my eyes, ears, and brain go into focused alert mode.
 My visual attention narrows as it scans and my attention crowds out my ability to think about anything else.